-A Communication & Public Participation Policy (containing Strategies and Action Plan) was developed and adopted for Dr Beyers Naudé LM in 2017.
-The Municipality's Communication & Media Liaison Officers use the local media, social media, websites, e-Newsletters and printed newsletters to keep the general public informed about the various Municipal processes, and regular press releases are issued.
+A Communication & Public Participation Policy (containing Strategies and Action Plan) was developed and adopted for Dr Beyers Naudé LM in 2017, revised and adopted on the 7th October 2021.
+The Municipality's Acting Communication & Media Liaison Officers use the local media, social media, websites, e-Newsletters and printed newsletters to keep the general public informed about the various Municipal processes, and regular press releases are issued.
 In addition, loudhailing of meetings and special events is done in the Wards whenever required.
 The Municipality is making a concerted effort to improve its communications and public participation programmes.